-Great job in the 2020 CrossFit Open over the past 5 weeks!
+Great job in the 2020 CrossFit Open!
 It was so fun to see how our 2019 programming led so many of you to take your fitness (and skills) to new levels (so many PRs!).
 Starting Monday, November 11, we will begin a new cycle of programming at BCF and CF Route 7.
 This cycle will consist of 4 programming blocks of varying lengths and will take us through October 2020.
 Each programming block will have a unique and specific focus that will lay the groundwork for the blocks that follow.
 The full year’s programming will come together so that you have developed a new peak level of fitness just in time for the next CrossFit Open where you can put all of your hard work on display.

 The goal for this block of programming will be to first increase our Base Level Strength and then begin developing Strength Endurance.
 While we are doing this we will also be maintaining the work capacity and skills that we have developed during our lead up to the Open season.